cedadev/jasmin-help-hugo-hinode/content/docs/software-on-jasmin/conda-removal.md

 remains free to use, as also does the conda installer program itself.

-It has to be assumed that JASMIN users in general would potentially be subject to contractual liability if Conda packages from the defaults channel are used, so it has been decided that these are not to be used on JASMIN.
+It has to be assumed that JASMIN users in general would potentially be subject to contractual liability if conda packages from the defaults channel are used, so it has been decided that these are not to be used on JASMIN.

-The JASMIN team have now taken steps to ensure that centrally-provided environments including Jaspy make use only of conda-forge, but as regards packages in users' own directories, the responsibility falls on individual users to do the same.
+The JASMIN team have now taken steps to ensure that centrally-provided environments including Jaspy make use only of `conda-forge`, but as regards packages in users' own directories, the responsibility falls on individual users to do the same.

-These days, the `miniforge` installer is available to install conda environments, and this will install packages from conda-forge by default, but we have found there to be many user conda environments on JASMIN which contain packages from `defaults` -- either because these environments pre-date the use of miniforge, or because the channel was specified explicitly during
+These days, the `miniforge` installer is available to install conda environments, and this will install packages from `conda-forge` by default, but we have found there to be many user conda environments on JASMIN which contain packages from `defaults` -- either because these environments pre-date the use of miniforge, or because the channel was specified explicitly during